EdwinVanRooij/komplete-darkness/README.md

 Use this program to turn off the Light Guide on your Komplete Kontrol device.

+Click the image below to see the demo video.

 [![KompleteDarkness](https://img.youtube.com/vi/kYX7PS1GVQs/0.jpg)](https://youtu.be/kYX7PS1GVQs)

 This is a side project to my other project, which already had this functionality built-in.